Overview of Type 2 Diabetes

-Type 2 diabetes – is a result of genetic factors related to impaired insulin resistance, insulin secretion and environmental factors such as overeating, obesity, lack of exercise and stress, as well as aging.
+Type 2 diabetes – is a result of genetic factors related to impaired insulin resistance and insulin secretion and environmental factors such as overeating, obesity, lack of exercise and stress, and aging.
 The impairment of pancreatic β cell function notably shows progression over time.

-Functional Medicine Approach to Diabetes Type 2
+Functional Medicine Approach For Type 2 Diabetes

 10. Carnitine – Carnitine may improve insulin sensitivity and glucose disposal in healthy subjects by its indispensable role in lipid and glucose metabolism.
 Carnitine supplements can help patients with type 2 diabetes.

-Studies for Functional Medicine for Diabetes
+Studies for Functional Medicine for Diabetes Type 2

 1. A Low-Fat Vegan Diet Improves Glycemic Control and Cardiovascular Risk Factors in a Randomized Clinical Trial in Individuals With Type 2 Diabetes..

 The study included 99 individuals with type 2 diabetes who were randomly assigned into two groups a low-fat vegan diet (n = 49) that included vegetables, fruits, grains, and legumes or a diet following the American Diabetes Association (ADA) guidelines (n = 50) that consisted of protein, saturated fat, carbohydrate, monounsaturated fat, and cholesterol.
-Parameters like body weight, cholesterol, no of diabetic medications, HbA1c, urinary albumin were evaluated at baseline and 22 weeks.
+Parameters like body weight, cholesterol, no diabetic medications, HbA1c, and urinary albumin were evaluated at baseline and 22 weeks.

-2. Effects of probiotic supplements on insulin resistance in gestational diabetes mellitus: A double‐blind randomized controlled trial..
+2. Effects of probiotic supplements on insulin resistance in gestational diabetes mellitus: A double‐blind, randomized controlled trial..